-Well, from IKEA’s perspective, it really looks like that it makes sense to use rechargeable batteries, but let’s have a look to what is the economic and environmental impact for the average household.
+Well, from IKEA’s perspective, it looks like it makes sense to use rechargeable batteries, but let’s have a look to what is the economic and environmental impact on the average household.

 Are rechargeable batteries better?

-A rechargeable battery it is roughly 4 times more expensive than a disposable battery and on the top of that we also need to buy a battery charger.
+A rechargeable battery it is roughly 4 times more expensive than a disposable battery and on top of that, we also need to buy a battery charger.

 Also, charging the batteries does consume some electricity so does charging batteries increase our electricity bill?

-All those factors need to be considered as well our own individual situation.
+All those factors need to be considered as well as our own individual situations.

 ♦ If as an individual you only use batteries for your TV remote control or maybe for your wireless mouse, then having to buy a charger for the more expensive rechargeable batteries makes no sense.